MarijnJ0/Motospeed-K24-RE/README.md

 see txt

+Light Synchronize/Direct mode

+- (captures see: Motospeed_K24_Direct_Music_bright-4-Red.pcapng)
+- This mode instantly sents the selected rgb settings to the device, when direct mode is active, key brightness and underglow brightness and speed are calculated into the packets.
+The variable values aren't transmitted to the device.
+- For some reason some of the variables change depending on what mode is selected.

+	- Variable(s):
+	- music_rhythm_brightness:	00000X
+		- 0			37006f
+		- 1			410082
+		- 2 			4d009b
+		- 3			6000c1
+		- 4			7f00fe

+	- custom_brightness:		00000X
+		- 0			000006
+		- 1			000007
+		- 2			000009
+		- 3			00000b
+		- 4			00000f

+Data layout for direct mode can be found in the txt file, direct mode can control both key leds as well as underglow leds.
+Note: 	- led_xx = led in key matrix.
+	- led_xx,5 = don't exist on the board, just virtual.
+	- und_xx = led in underglow.

 To do:
 - figure out what certain packets (when in direct mode) do, see test section in txt.